Telling through description

 The rain was heavy:

-It advanced across the city-scape, looking like grey curtain, sounding like a stampede.
+It advanced across the city-scape, looking like a grey curtain, sounding like a stampede.
 Trees bent under the assault, while tourists fled for the dubious protection of their tour bus.

 The moon was shining: